gmontana/CollaborativePickAndPlaceEnv/README.md

 - **Pickers**: Can only pick up objects
 - **Non-pickers**: Can only drop off objects

 Agents can move one cell in directions: `up`, `down`, `left`, or `right`.
 They cannot move into cells occupied by other agents but can occupy cells containing objects.
+They can also stay where they are without moving using the `wait` action.

 Objects are automatically picked up and dropped off:
 - **Pickers** automatically pick up objects when they move over a cell containing one, provided they aren't already carrying an object.